Finn Andersen (officeholder)

-Andersen lives together with his wife, Elena, north of Copenhagen, Denmark.

 Education

 Andersen during his time as a teacher.

-Andersen attended Viborg Katedralskole, and later attended Aarhus University.
+Andersen attended Viborg Katedralskole, and later attended Aarhus University, where he was awarded a M.A.
+He has also received a M.Sc. from Heriot-Watt University and an honorary DLit from Napier University.

-He earned an M.A.
-(Aarhus University), M.Sc.
-(Herriot Watt University), HonDLit (Napier University).

 Career

-Andersen began his career as an English teacher at Kaloe School of Languages (1968–84).
-He then became Director of The Danish Cultural Institute for Great Britain, Edinburgh (1985–97).
-He returned to Denmark as Secretary General of The Danish Cultural Institute, Copenhagen (1997-2013).
+Andersen began his career as an English teacher at Kalø Højskole (1968–84).
+He then became Director of The Danish Cultural Institute for Great Britain in Edinburgh (1985–97).
+He returned to Denmark as Secretary General of The Danish Cultural Institute, Copenhagen (1997–2013).

-Andersen later moved to Russia to become Director of The Danish Cultural Institute for Russia in St. Petersburg (2014–17); He was Adjunct Professor at Aalborg University (2006 -2011).
-He helped to form and was later President of EUNIC (EU National Institutes for Culture) (2009-10).
-Andersen's career was devoted to harnessing the immense power of cultural dialogue to inspire and foster mutual understanding.
+Andersen later moved to Russia to become Director of The Danish Cultural Institute for Russia in St. Petersburg (2014–17).
+In 2019, he co-authored Vitus Bering Teatret og dansk-russiske kulturforbindelser, a book on Danish-Russian cultural relations.

+He was Adjunct Professor at Aalborg University from 2006–11.
+He helped to form and was later President of EUNIC from 2009–10.
+Andersen's career focused on fostering cultural dialogue to encourage mutual understanding.

 Andersen received the Order of the Knight of Dannebrog.